Bobby Radcliff: Move to New York

 In 1977, he relocated to New York, where he took a day job in a bookstore.
-He performed most evenings and was one of the house musicians at the Lone Star Cafe and at Tramps, working with Kinky Friedman, Bernard Purdie, Otis Rush, Lowell Folson, and Big Jay Mc Neeley, amongst many others.
+He performed most evenings and was one of the house musicians at the Lone Star Cafe and at Tramps, working with Kinky Friedman, Bernard Purdie, Otis Rush, Lowell Fulson, and Big Jay Mc Neeley, amongst many others.
 Radcliff's own band played at many clubs, including CBGBs.
 Radcliff's band was one of the few Blues bands playing there, as his songwriting and style continued to flourish.

 During this time, there were many chance meetings at his shows, including when John Belushi saw Radcliff play at the Lone Star Café with Kinky Friedman in the late 1970s.
 John then recruited Radcliff for guitar lessons.
 During this time, he regularly saw Belushi.
 Subsequently, Belushi invited Radcliff to perform in the very first Blues Brothers show, featuring Belushi and Roomful of Blues.

 In 1984, he recorded Early in the Morning, his first 33 RPM album, and by 1987 he began recording and performing full-time.
 Between 1989– and 1998, Radcliff released five albums on the Black Top Record label: Dresses Too Short, Universal Blues, There's a Cold Grave in Your Way, Live at The Rynborn and Live at Tipitina's.
 He toured extensively all over the world, performing at many premiere American and European festivals including the Berlin Jazz Festival, The Peer Festival in Belgium, The Byron Bay Blues Festival in Australia, the Warrnambool Festival in Australia, the Harvest Blues Festival in Ireland, the Lugano Blues Festival in Switzerland, the Lucerne Blues Festival in Switzerland, the Malmitalo Festival in Finland, The Aguas Blues Festival in Aguascalientes Mexico, the Granada Jazz and Blues Festival in Spain, the San Remo Blues Festival in Italy, and the Café Volga Festival in Japan.
 Radcliff performed at many other festivals, including tours with Earl King, where Radcliff played under his own name and also as Earl's backing band.

 In addition to the above-mentioned festivals, Radcliff toured Europe and the United States extensively with the "Blacktop Artists Tours" that included Robert Ward, Snooks Eaglin, Ronnie Earl, Anson Funderburgh, Clarence Holliman, and James "Thunderbird" Davis.
 In 1990, Radcliff received a New York Music Award from a K-Rock radio station for "Best Blues Artist".
 That year, he also received a five-star review from the October issue of DownBeat for Dresses Too Short.

 Guitar Player 's April 1990 issue did an extensive interview of Radcliff, praising his style, and Dresses Too Short on many levels.

 In the early 1990s, Radcliff underwent hand surgery, which put his career on hold for quite a few years.
 After making a full recovery, Radcliff returned with the release of Natural Ball in 2005 via CD Baby/Rollo Records.